Hannan-Javed/Anime-episode-downloader/README.md

 - Max time limit for an episode to download
 - Download folder.
 Use `get_default_download_directory()` to get the default location.
 ## Note
+1. Dubbed anime will not show up in the list.
+Change to `DUB` inside `config.py` to download dubbed version.
 1. Closing the opened chrome tab will terminate the program
 2. The script can download same episodes multiple times
 3. If there is an authentication issue, open chrome and manually authenticate it once.
 Afterwards there should be no issue in downloading episodes automatically.